 - Overcharging may cause irreversible damage

-- Still relatively heavy compared to a Lithium-Ion battery
+- It is still relatively heavy compared to a Lithium-Ion battery

 3. Gel-Cell (GEL)